turingschool/front-end-curriculum/lessons/module-1/git-and-github-part1.md

 1. Working Area
   * Where **untracked files** live
 2. Staging Area
-  * What files are going to be a part of the next commit
+  * Where files that are going to be a part of the next commit live
 3. The Repository
   * The files git knows about!
   * Contains all of your commits